nthiery/sage-gap-semantic-interface/README.md

 one could provide directly the signature information in case that is not yet modelled in MMT.

+### Difficulties

+In Sage and GAP (and most other systems with some category mechanism) we distinguish additive magma and multiplicative magma, duplicating all the information, code, etc. In MMT however, thanks to morphisms which allow to rename operations transparently, there is no such
+distinction: there are just Magmas.

+Hence, to actually map additive magmas in Sage to additive magmas in GAP (and map the corresponding methods), one need in the intermediate MMT step to keep an extra bit of information, namely whether the monoid is additive or multiplicative (or something else; think of the bracket operation of Lie algebras).

 ## Dependencies

 The following are required by the automatically generated interface